octolaba/indexit/CLAUDE.md

   An honest "unknown" is more valuable than a confident guess.
 - **Update, do not duplicate.** If a project has already been analysed, amend the existing folder rather than starting a new one.
+- **Never edit `AGENTS.md`.** This file is the cross-agent operating manual (read by Codex, Cursor, etc.) and must stay agent-neutral. `CLAUDE.md` may contain Claude-specific affordances (e.g. `AskUserQuestion`, `Skill`-tool-only flows, hook formats unique to Claude Code) that do not exist for other agents.
+Sync between the two is the user's responsibility, done manually or on explicit request — never proactively.
+The same applies to any other agent-specific manual (`GEMINI.md`, `CURSOR.md`, …) that may appear in the repo.